Galardolind/NumericSequenceCalculator/README.md

 # NumericSequenceCalculator

 Web application to compute numeric sequences

+##Technologies

+C#, .Net, MVC, REST API, AngularJS, Bootstrap, Selenium.

 ##How to run

-To simplify the process, I have upload the whole visual studio project to the gitHub repository.
+To simplify the process, I have upload the whole visual studio project to the gitHub repository.(The process to deploy is explained on UI Test part)

 1. Download the project (clone via gitHub) or direct download [link](https://github.com/Galardolind/NumericSequenceCalculator/archive/master.zip)
 2. Proceed as following